Caleb-Cyrill/GiphySearch/README.md

 # GiphySearch
-Application that Searchs Giphy and returns the top 25 GIFs!
+Application that Searchs Giphy and returns the top 25 GIFs of that search!